Ian Atkins: Northampton Town

-Atkins was at Bristol Rovers for just over a year, and he was sacked after a disappointing start to the 2005–06 season.
 He returned to management in April 2006 when tasked with the seemingly impossible task of keeping Torquay United in the Football League, after joining the club as an advisor to John Cornforth the previous month.
 However, a run of four straight wins and a draw on the last day of the season lifted Torquay out of the relegation zone, and then Atkins was appointed manager for the following season.
 However, on 27 November 2006, Atkins was replaced as manager by Czech international star Luboš Kubík.
 Atkins was offered the role of Director of Football, but turned it down.

+Post Management

 Since leaving Torquay, Atkins went on to work as a recruitment officer throughout Europe for Sunderland, including scout work for a number of other clubs, and joined BBC Radio Suffolk as a summariser for their coverage of Ipswich Town games for the 2009–10 season.
 He spent four years as head of recruitment at Everton before taking on the role of head of European recruitment at Aston Villa in 2016.